 Correspondence to: Weihua Bai (baiweihua@nssc.ac.cn) and Yueqiang Sun (SYQ@nssc.ac.cn)

 Abstract.
-Tropopause region is a significant layer among the earth’s atmosphere, receiving increasing attention from atmosphere and climate researchers.
-To monitor global tropopause via radio occultation (RO) data, there are mainly two methods, one is the widely used temperature lapse rate method, and the other is bending angle covariance transform method.
-In this paper, we use FengYun3-C (FY3C) and Meteorological Operational Satellite Program (MetOp) RO data and European Centre for Medium-Range Weather Forecasts (ECMWF) reanalysis data to analyse the difference of RO tropopause height calculated by the two methods mentioned above.
-To give an objective and complete analysis, we first take ECMWF lapse rate tropopause (LRT) height (LRTH) as reference to discuss the absolute bias of RO LRTH and RO bending angle tropopause (BAT) height (BATH), and then give the comparison results between RO LRTH and corresponding RO BATH as supplement to analyse the difference between tropopause height derived from the above two methods.
-The results indicate that BATH show consistent 0.8-1.2 km positive bias over tropics and high latitude region compared with LRTH, and over mid latitude region, results of BATH show less stability.
-Besides, the mean bias between BATH and LRTH presents different symmetrical characteristic during 2017.12-2018.2 (DJF) and 2018.6-2018.8 (JJA).
-However, the mean value of both LRTH and BATH show the similar tropopause variation trend, indicating the availability of both two methods.
+The Tropopause is a significant layer in the earth’s atmosphere, receiving increasing attention from atmosphere and climate researchers.
+To monitor the global tropopause using radio occultation (RO) data, there are two primary methods, one is the widely used temperature lapse rate method, and the other is the bending angle covariance transform method.
+We use FengYun3-C (FY3C) and Meteorological Operational Satellite Program (MetOp) RO data and European Centre for Medium-Range Weather Forecasts (ECMWF) reanalysis data to determine differences in RO tropopause height calculated by these two methods.
+For an objective and complete analysis, we initially take ECMWF lapse rate tropopause (LRT) height (LRTH) as a reference to discuss the absolute bias of RO LRTH and RO bending angle tropopause (BAT) height (BATH), and then provide comparative results for RO LRTH and corresponding RO BATH to analyse the difference between tropopause height derived from the above two methods.
+Results indicate that BATH show a consistent 0.8-1.2 km positive bias over the tropics and high latitude region compared with LRTH, however, over mid latitudes, BATH results are less stable.
+Furthermore, the mean bias between BATH and LRTH displayed a different symmetrical characteristic from 2017.12-2018.2 (DJF) than 2018.6-2018.8 (JJA).
+However, the mean value of both LRTH and BATH show a similar tropopause variation trend, indicating the reliability of both methods.

+Key word: Validation, FY3C, MetOp, radio occultation, tropopause

 1 Introduction

-Tropopause region is an important layer of atmosphere structure, which have drawn wide attention in atmospheric research field.
-The exchange of energy, air mass and water vaper take place across the tropopause (Holton et. al. 1995), which is closely associated to the deep convection and the Brewer-Dobson circulation (Randel et. al. 2006).
-Also, the variation of tropopause structure leads to the change of stratospheric moisture and the stratospheric chemistry (Randel et. al. 2004; Fueglistaler et. al. 2009).
-Besides, the variation trend of tropopause is also an indicator of the effect of anthropogenic activities on the environment (Santer et. al. 2003; Pielke 2004).
-For example, the uptrend of global tropopause height has strong correlation with the emission of carbon-dioxide as well as the depletion of stratospheric ozone content (Lorenz et. al 2007; Steinbrecht et. al. 1998).
+The Tropopause is an important atmospheric layer, which has drawn wide attention in atmospheric research.
+Exchange of energy, air mass and water vaper take place across the tropopause (Holton et. al. 1995), which is closely associated with deep convection and the Brewer-Dobson circulation (Randel et. al. 2006).
+Also, tropopause structural variation leads to changes of stratospheric moisture and stratospheric chemistry (Randel et. al. 2004; Fueglistaler et. al. 2009).
+Furthermore, changes in the tropopause are also an indicator of the effect of anthropogenic activities on the environment (Santer et. al. 2003; Pielke 2004).
+For example, the upward trend of global tropopause height is strongly correlated to carbon-dioxide emissions as well as the depletion of stratospheric ozone content (Lorenz et. al 2007; Steinbrecht et. al. 1998).

-Traditional methods for sounding tropopause structure are based on direct sounding technic or model data, such as radiosonde, and reanalysis data.
-However, the direct sounding technic usually has an uneven global distribution, with only sparse data distribution over the south hemisphere.
-Also, the variable quality of different direct sounding technic, including the different observing method, resolution and data type, makes it hard for data collation and thus severely limits the utility of this kind of data for detecting climate change.
-The reanalysis data can provide global and temporal coverage and uniform data type, but it cannot be used in real-time observation for it is based on model-driven (Sturaro et. al. 2003; Sterl et. al. 2004), and sometimes reanalysis data suffers from the coarse vertical resolution, which may lead to the missing of tropopause character (Birner et. al. 2006).
+Traditional methods for determining tropopause structure are based on direct sounding techniques or model-generated data, such as radiosonde or reanalysis data.
+However, the direct sounding technique has been used unevenly around the globe, with only sparse data collected over the southern hemisphere.
+Also, the variable quality of different direct sounding methods, including different observational approaches, resolution and data types, makes it difficult for data collation, and thus severely limits the utility of this kind of data for detecting climate change.
+Conversely, reanalysis data is generally more uniform and can provide global and temporal coverage, but it cannot be used for real-time observations as it is model-driven (Sturaro et. al. 2003; Sterl et. al. 2004).
+Furthermore, reanalysis data sometimes suffers from coarse vertical resolution, which may lead to particular tropopause characteristics being undetected (Birner et. al. 2006).